 Sell Your Scrap Online

-- RecycleInMe is another website which supports the buying and selling of scrap.
-They are well-established and operate similarly to Craigslist.
+RecycleInMe supports the buying and selling of scrap.
+It is well-established and operates similarly to Craigslist.

 How to Make the Most Money Selling Copper